antarctica/bas-style-kit-docs/site/_core/forms.md

 For file inputs use `.bsk-form-control-file` instead of `.bsk-form-control`.

+{% alert info style=highlight %}
-Form input elements have quite stubborn browser styling, such as rounded corners, which are difficult to override.
+Field input elements have quite stubborn browser styling, such as rounded corners, which are difficult to override.
-{: .alert .alert-info }
+{% endalert %}

 {% example html %}
 <form>